rachitdhar/em/README.md

-# Vanta (Programming Language)
+# Em (Programming Language)
-Compiler for the Vanta programming language, a systems programming language with a C-style syntax that emphasizes clean, simple and minimal features with high performance.
+Compiler for the Em programming language, a systems programming language with a C-style syntax that emphasizes clean, simple and minimal features with high performance.

 This project was largely undertaken by me for fun and educational purposes, but it is semi-serious in the sense that it is a full-fledged compiler that can be used for real purposes.